Frequently Asked Questions

 1. Do you, or are you, going to charge for access to the information on the site?
 If I submit information or certificates to the site will you then charge others for accessing them?

 No, I have no intention of charging anyone for access to anything on easterbrook.org.uk.
 The site is free and will remain so.
-However, there are some areas where information is restricted due to factors not under my control:

-- Information about living individuals is either not displayed at all or is obscured (usually by only using an initial) on the public website to protect the confidentialiy and privacy of those individuals and to abide by the UK Data Protection Act 1998 and the European Directive on Privacy and Electronic Communcations Regulations 2003.
+• Information about living individuals is either not displayed at all or is obscured (usually by only using an initial) on the public website to protect the confidentialiy and privacy of those individuals and to abide by the UK Data Protection Act 1998 and the European Directive on Privacy and Electronic Communications Regulations 2003.
 This information is available on request to genuine researchers who can show a relationship.

-- Commercial use of the information is strictly forbidden.
+• Commercial use of the information is strictly forbidden.
 I reserve the right to charge for unauthorised commercial use.
 This charge will be greater than the commercial value of the information.

 2. How do you protect the privacy and confidentiality of the families you are researching?

-By following the principles in the UK Data Protection Act 1998 and the European Directive on Privacy and Electronic Communcations Regulalations 2003 which protect data gathered and stored about living individuals: The data must only be used for the purpose for which it was collected and must be kept secure.
+By following the principles in the UK Data Protection Act 1998 and the European Directive on Privacy and Electronic Communcations Regulations 2003 which protect data gathered and stored about living individuals: The data must only be used for the purpose for which it was collected and must be kept secure.

 This public website does not display any information that can be used to identify a living person: Mostly living generations are excluded completely, but where this is difficult living individuals are only displayed as an initial and a birth to the nearest 10 years.
 It is only possible to identify a living person by knowing considerably more about them than is available here.